-Paul Thomas Anderson’s (PTA) There Will Be Blood is a dizzying cinematic embodiment of American hypocrisy.
-There Will Be Blood (2007) blends industry pursuits, the burden of conscience, the sleight-of-hand religious manipulation, and the savage truth of western frontier life to create a film as moving as a renaissance fresco in a cathedral.
+Paul Thomas Anderson’s (PTA) There Will Be Blood is a dizzying cinematic embodiment of American hypocrisy that blends industry pursuits, the burden of conscience, the sleight-of-hand religious manipulation, and the savage truth of western frontier life to create a film as moving as a renaissance fresco in a cathedral.

 Day-Lewis is an immersive force as Daniel Plainview.
 When he’s in control, he’s a pleasant, if strange sort.
 PTA charges the audience with glimpses, if ever so rare, of a potentially sympathetic human underneath.
 However, when he’s being challenged or opposed, anger swells like his blood’s boiling, yearning for physical violence that’s signalled by his prominent vein bulging on his forehead.
 He’s repressing an inner, simian golem, a harbinger of those who’d deny his pursuits.